 To give voice to our rangatahi and support their aspirations to understand and participate in the community.

 To provide opportunities to grow the creative talents of rangatahi in the Kāpiti Coast region.

 To identify professional and training opportunities for rangatahi within the Kāpiti Coast.

 Note: The main sectors, activities and beneficiaries are bolded.

 Other (please state)

-(Runs and fundraises for Maoriland Film Festival and the Māoriland Hub, a multi purpose cinema and arts space in Ōtaki.)
+(Runs and fundraises for Maoriland Film Festival and the Māoriland Hub, a Centre of Excellence in Film and Creative Arts in Ōtaki.)

 Arts / culture / heritage

 Education / training / research